lucasgeorgegustafson/ffn/README.md

 - First line is whitespace delimited terminal symbols
 - Second line is whitespace delimited non-terminal symbols
-- Remaining lines are productions of the form E xE
+- Remaining lines are productions of the form E x E (for E -> xE)
 - A production whose right-hand side is the empty string is written as a standalone left-hand side.
 E.g., if the grammar contains the production E -> empty string, the production would be represented